 Tourism has major economic importance and is New Zealand's largest export earner.
 Study tourism with us, and you'll be well prepared to play an effective role in this exciting industry.

 The Bachelor of International Tourism Management provides you with a sound understanding of the tourism industry in a global and local context.
-Our newly developed majors, Destination Management and Travel Management, explore inbound and outbound tourism perspectives, including how tourism and travel businesses operate.
-Your study includes workplace experience in your last semester; an invaluable opportunity to make industry contacts.
+Explore inbound and outbound tourism perspectives, including how tourism and travel businesses operate.
+Your study includes workplace experience in your last semester.

 Add an additional major or a minor to your bachelor’s degree and study another area that interests you.
 You can choose from a wide range of additional majors or minors.